 Examples of Administrative Sup ported and/or Removal Responses These responses engage the student's support system to ensure successful learning and to alter conditions that contribute to the student's inappropriate or disruptive behavior.
 These responses aim to correct behavior by stressing its severity and acknowledging potential implications for future harm, while still keeping the student in school.
 These responses may involve in-school suspensions or in-school interventions.
 Such a removal should be limited as much as practicable without undermining its ability to adequately address the behavior.
 These responses should be used in a graduated fashion with administrative support.
-LEVEL 3 Classroom-based responses (e.g., verbal correction, written reflection/apology, reminders/redirection, role play, daily progress sheet) Behavioral contract Community service Parent/guardian and student conference (with administrator) Informal/preventative/formal mentoring Referral to community-based organization Referral to student support team Detention Temporary removal from class In-school suspension In-school intervention Community conferencing Functional Behavioral Assessment/Behavioral Intervention Plan School-based or outside facilitated conflict resolution Referral to appropriate substance abuse counseling services Referral to health/mental health services Restorative practices (classroom-based or specialist-facilitated) Loss of privileges/removal from extracurricular activities Restitution Examples of Administrative Supported, and Short-term Out-of-school Exclusionary Responses These responses address serious behavior while keeping the student in a school.
+LEVEL 3 Classroom-based responses (e.g., verbal correction, written reflection/apology, reminders/redirection, role play, daily progress sheet) Behavioral contract Community service Parent/guardian and student conference (with administrator) Informal/preventative/formal mentoring Referral to community-based organization Referral to student support team Detention Temporary removal from class In-school suspension In-school intervention Community conferencing Functional Behavioral Assessment/Behavioral Intervention Plan School-based or outside facilitated conflict resolution Referral to appropriate substance abuse counseling services Referral to health/mental health services Restorative practices (classroom-based or specialist-facilitated) Loss of privileges/removal from extracurricular activities Restitution Examples of Administrative Supported, and Short-term Out-of-school Exclusionary ResponsesThese responses address serious behavior while keeping the student in a school.
 When necessary, due to the nature of the behavior or potential implications for future harm, a student may be removed from the school environment.
-These responses promote safety of the school community by addressing self-destructive and dangerous behavior and should be used in a graduated fashion, with administrative support.
-LEVEL 4 Parent/guardian and student conference (with administrator) Loss of privileges/removal from extracurricular activities Restitution In-school suspension Functional Behavioral Assessment/Behavioral Intervention Plan Formal mentoring program Short-term out-of-school suspension (1-3 days) Restorative practices (classroom-based or specialist-facilitated) Examples of Long-term Out-of-school Exclusiona Administrative Supported, ary, and Referral Responses severity of the behavior and potential implications for student in a safe environment that provides additional LEVEL 5 Restorative practices (classroom-based or specialist-facilitated) Recommend for further action Referral to alternative education Referral to student support team Restitution Loss of privileges/removal from extracurricular activities Out-of-school suspension Long-term (4-10 days) Extended (11-44 days) Expulsion (exclusion from regular program for 45 days or longer)
+These responses promote safety of the school community by addressing self-destructive and LEVEL 4 dangerous behavior and should be used in a graduated Parent/guardian and student conference (with administrator) Loss of privileges/removal from extracurricular activities Restitution In-school suspension Functional Behavioral Assessment/Behavioral Intervention Plan Formal mentoring program Short-term out-of-school suspension (1-3 days) Restorative practices (classroom-based or specialist-facilitated) Examples of Long-term Out-of-school Exclusiona Administrative Supported, ary, and Referral Responses These responses remove a student from the school environment for an extended period of time because of the severity of the behavior and potential implications for future harm.
+They may involve the placement of the student in a safe environment that provides additional structure and services.
+These responses promote the safety of the school community by addressing self-destructive and dangerous behavior and should be used in a graduated fashion, with administrative support.
+LEVEL 5 Restorative practices (classroom-based or specialist-facilitated) Recommend for further action Referral to alternative education Referral to student support team Restitution Loss of privileges/removal from extracurricular activities Out-of-school suspension Long-term (4-10 days) Extended (11-44 days) Expulsion (exclusion from regular program for 45 days or longer)